Destination Village Pontlevoy Musee Dans La RueDestination Village Pontlevoy Musee Dans La Rue

 Pontlevoy village

-A village where the history of France has been played out.
+A village where the history of France was written.

-The site of a terrible battle where the armies of the Comte de Blois, Eudes II, and the Comte d’Anjou, Foulques Nerra, clashed.
-The latter aimed to invade Tours.
+The site of a fierce battle where the armies of Eudes II, Count of Blois, and Fulk Nerra, Count of Anjou.
+The latter sought to conquer Tours.

 The Abbey of Pontlevoy

-Founded in 1034 by Gelduin, lord of Saumur, Amboise and Chaumont, ally of Comte Eudes II, the abbey housed monks from the Saint Benedict order.
-They treated the sick and educated children.
+Founded in 1034 by Gelduin, lord of Saumur, Amboise and Chaumont, and ally of Comte Eudes II, the abbey was originally home to monks of the Benedictine order.
+They cared for the sick and provided education for children.

-Ruined during the Hundred Years War, the abbey experienced a revival in the 17th century.
+Though ruined during the Hundred Years’ War, the abbey experienced a revival in the 17th century.

-In 1631, the Congregation of Saint-Maur, a Benedictine reform movement, came to the Abbey.
-With Abbé Pierre de Bérulle, the director at that time, the abbey prospered spiritually and intellectually.
-The monks decorated the interior of the chapel with Baroque art and built the monastery buildings which still exist today.
-They used a white stone, tuffeau, which is typical of the Loire Valley.
+In 1631, the Congregation of Saint-Maur, a Benedictine reform movement, took over the abbey.
+Under the leadership of Abbot Pierre de Bérulle, the abbey flourished both spiritually and intellectually.
+The monks adorned the chapel with Baroque art and built the monastery buildings that still stand today, using tuffeau, the characteristic white stone of the Loire Valley.

-In 1644, the monks opened the college again and constructed the buildings for the pupils on the north side of the chapel.
-In 1776, a Royal Military School was established by Louis XVI in this abbey, which was ranked third among the 12 royal military schools.
-In the 18th century, it was considered one of the best preparatory schools for military school.
+In 1644, the monks reopened the college and constructed new school buildings on the north side of the chapel.
+In 1776, King Louis XVI established a Royal Military School within the abbey, which ranked third among the twelve royal military schools of France.
+By the 18th century, it was considered one of the country’s finest preparatory institutions for military education.

-During the revolution, the military school was abolished to make way for a college run by a secularised Benedictine.
-Occupied during the Second World War by the Germans, the Americans used the abbey as an emergency centre during the First and Second World War.
-French soldiers were sheltered here, and later the Germans.
-When the German army left, it burned all except the chapel, the abbey and the closed buildings.
+During the French Revolution, the military school was abolished and replaced by a secular college run by a former Benedictine.
+During the Second World War, the abbey was occupied by the Germans but had also served as an emergency centre for the American armies during both World Wars.
+French soldiers were sheltered here, followed later by the Germans.
+Upon withdrawing, the German army set fire to the site, destroying all but the chapel, the abbey, and the adjoining buildings.

 The Museum in the street